What Percent Of A Penny Is Copper

 The Role of Copper Plating

 The copper plating on the modern penny is crucial for several reasons.
-First, it maintains the coin's familiar appearance, preventing public confusion.
+Also, first, it maintains the coin's familiar appearance, preventing public confusion.
 Second, it helps to protect the zinc core from corrosion.
 Third, it allows the penny to work in vending machines and other coin-operated devices that rely on the electrical conductivity of copper.

 Trends and Latest Developments